HasanMahmudDev/DeleteOldFiles/README.md

 ### 1. Download and Extract Tool

 1. Download the published folder (from GitHub releases or repository).
-2. Extract it anywhere on your PC, e.g., `C:\OldFileCleaner`.
+2. Extract it anywhere on your PC, e.g., `C:\DeleteOldFiles`.

 You should see:

 ```
-OldFileCleaner.exe
+DeleteOldFiles.exe
 config.txt
 README.md
 ```